 Cruciferous vegetables like broccoli, cabbage, and kale can indeed give you gas.
-It’s because they are high in fiber.
-When you eat foods high in fiber, your body has to work harder to break them down, sometimes leading to gas and bloating. (source: WebMD)
+It’s because they are high in dietary fiber.
+When you eat healthy foods high in fiber, your body has to work harder to break them down, sometimes leading to gas and bloating. (source: WebMD)

 Gas and bloating are very common in pregnant women.
 About 50-75% of pregnant women experience these symptoms.
 Even if broccoli contributes to gas and bloating during pregnancy, it may not be the main reason you’re experiencing it.

 Increased progesterone levels during pregnancy can relax the muscles in the digestive tract and slow down digestion (Source: American Pregnancy Association)

 However, if you’re still concerned about broccoli causing gas, you can try steaming or boiling it instead of eating it raw.
 Cooking broccoli breaks down the fiber, making it easier for your body to digest. (source: International Journal of Gastronomy and Food Science)